tauri-apps/tauri.studio/docs-generator/src/markdown/security.md

 This advanced type of fASLR using the `EVENT` API endpoint, is a promise wrapped in a closure (with randomized handle) that Rust inserts at runtime into the Webview, where its interface is locked within the promise resolution handler and is nulled after execution.

 ### Bridge, don't serve
-Instead of passing potentially unsafe functions, an event bridge can be used to pass messages and commands to named brokers at each respective side of a the application.
+Instead of passing potentially unsafe functions, an event bridge can be used to pass messages and commands to named brokers at each respective side of the application.

 ### One Time Pad Tokenization and Hashing
 Hashing important messages with a OTP salt, you are able to encrypt messages between the user interface and the Rust backend.
-We are currently investigatin the use of additional sources of entropy such as the amazing [Infinite Noise TRNG](https://13-37.org/en/shop/infinite-noise-trng/).
+We are currently investigating the use of additional sources of entropy such as the amazing [Infinite Noise TRNG](https://13-37.org/en/shop/infinite-noise-trng/).

 ## API Whitelisting
 You have the ability to pick and choose which API functions are available to the UI and to Rust.
 If they are not enabled, the code will not be shipped with your app, which reduces binary size and attack surface.
+They are opt-in, so you have to consciously choose to progressively enhance your application.

 ## Content Security Policy Management
 Preventing unauthorized code execution for websites has long since been "resolved" by using CSPs.
 Tauri can inject CSPs into the index.html of the user interface, and when using a localhost server it will also send these headers to the UI or any other clients that connect with it.